Delhi-NCR logs 5% growth in office space absorption in Jan-Mar: JLL

-New Delhi, May 4 (IANS) Delhi-NCR witnessed an increase of 5 per cent in net absorption of office space during the first quarter of 2021 on a quarter-on-quarter basis with 1.07 million sq. ft, according to a JLL report.
+New Delhi: Delhi-NCR witnessed an increase of 5 per cent in net absorption of office space during the first quarter of 2021 on a quarter-on-quarter basis with 1.07 million sq. ft, according to a JLL report.

 As per the JLL Office Market Update - Q1 2021, Noida contributed 55 per cent of the net absorption, backed by strong pre-commitment in the new completions followed by Gurugram with a contribution of 38 per cent.